bunzosteele/PokeWatch/README.md

 	PriorityPokemon: Pokedex ids for extremely rare pokemon that will be tweeted with an emphasis and will ignore any rate limits.

+	TagPokemon: [true or false] Should a hashtag for the found pokemon be included.

+	TagRegion: [true or false] Should a hashtag for the region be included.

+	CustomTags: A list of extra hashtags to include.

+	RegularTweet: A recipe for the tweet to send out when a pokemon is found.
+If you are unfamiliar with string formatting, be careful, messing up the syntax will cause your bot to crash.

+		{0}: Name of pokemon found

+		{1}: Prefix for region where pokemon was found.

+		{2}: Name of region where pokemon was found.

+		{3}: Suffix for region where pokemon was found.

+		{4}: Time that found pokemon will expire.

+		{5}: Link to google maps

+	PriorityTweet: Same as regular tweet, but will be used when a pokemon included in PriorityPokemon is found.

 	Regions: Areas to be searched by the bot.
 Each region consists of a name, prefix, suffix, and a list of locations.

 		Name: Human friendly display name that describes the general area of the listed locations